con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rgyal ba rnam rgyal dgra las rgyal/ /
 > 'khor los sgyur ba stobs po che/ /

-With journeys fruitful, travelling everywhere, [^48-1]
+With journeys fruitful, travelling everywhere,[^48-1]
-As swift as all *tathāgata*s' thinking,
+As swift as thought in all *tathāgata*s,
-A victor, triumphant, a slayer of foes,
+A victor, triumphant, slayer of foes,
 A universal king, with forces great,[^48-2] (48)

-[^48-1]: Based on Vimalamitra's commentary, which contains a reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.
+[^48-1]: Based on Vimalamitra's commentary, which contains an alternatively reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.
 [^48-2]: Here 'force' (*bala*; Tib. *stobs*) is most naturally understood in the sense of military force.

 * VV also proposes a *bahuvrīhi* interpretation of *sarvatraga*.